Humble beginnings

 Is a transcription and summarization app all that hard to make?
 Not really.

 Did I manage to make it hard anyway?
-Absolutely!
+Oh yeah.

 All told, Nucleate has been written (or rewritten) three times.

-The first version was a backend-only set of scripts: a simple pipeline that transcribed my Obsidian audio notes and produced short summaries.
+The first version was a backend-only set of scripts and a simple pipeline that transcribed audio into short summaries.
 It worked—but only for me.
-No UI, no flexibility, no ambition beyond “get text out.”
+No UI, no flexibility, no goals beyond just helping document early projects.

-The second version became a Tkinter-based tray app.
-This is where Nucleate started to feel like a product instead of a script.
-Customization appeared.
+The second version was a Tkinter-based tray app and is where Nucleate started to feel like a product.
+Very early customization appeared with a few different user modes.
 Early “special notes” were introduced (the early version of today’s Insights).
 Tagging, config management, and basic AI engine flexibility followed.

-This phase forced a lot of “responsible developer” growth—cleaner data handling, fewer assumptions, better structure.
-At the time, I genuinely thought this version (then called Echo) might ship as a small, focused devlog tool.
+This phase forced a lot of “responsible developer” growth—cleaner data handling, better config management, avoiding stale data, etc. At the time, I genuinely thought this version (then called Echo) might ship as a small, focused devlog and journaling-only tool.
+I brought it to the point of customizing animations, Tkinter dark mode (which was very painful, by the way), and individual styling of every single modal toplevel.

 And yet, scope creep…

 The third version was a full reset.
-As features expanded, Tkinter stopped being the right foundation.
-I migrated the app to PySide6 and rebranded the project from Echo to Nucleate.
-What I thought was a “finished” app was actually noodle after noodle of spaghetti code.
+I’d way outgrown Tkinter and decided that I’d short changed the app by stopping at “devlog tool.”
+I migrated to PySide6 and rebranded the project from Echo to Nucleate.
+Migration require rework of every panel and quickly revealed that my “finished” app was just trenchcoat spaghetti code.

 Only after this third iteration did the app really start to mature.
-Deep customization, a full suite of Insights, diarization, cross-platform support, automated setup flows, proper error handling, state management, in-app recording, and far more flexibility than the original vision allowed.
+Deep customization, a full suite of Insights, diarization, cross-platform support, automated setup flows, proper error handling, state management, in-app recording, Windows + macOS support, and far more flexibility than the original vision allowed.
 Content and customization blossomed.

 And now, here we are.
 Nucleate is entering beta—and for the first time, it feels ready to be shared.